 If you are running a RCE desktop session from a Windows client, you are probably used to using ctrl+c for copying and ctrl+v for pasting.
 Terminals remap these functions to shift+ctrl+c and shift+ctrl+v, respectively.
 The ctrl key is used for specific operations, such as terminating command-line operations (ctrl+c).
 You can also right-click in the terminal to copy and paste.

 The default window behavior in the RCE uses the focus-follows-mouse model, in which the user selects windows by merely pointing at them, and the selected window jumps to the foreground.
 To change this behavior go to:

 Applications → RCE Utilities → Change Windows Focus Behavior

-The simplest way to share files with collaborators in the RCE is to use a "project space," which is a folder you all have access to.
-Send us a support request asking for a "shared project space" and we will create one for you.
+The simplest way to share files with collaborators in the RCE is to use a project space, which is a folder you all have access to.
+Send us a support request asking for a shared project space and we will create one for you.
+(Storage sizes over a certain amount are subject to a nominal fee.)
 Be sure to include the names of your collaborators.